Ridesharing Driver

 Read on to learn how the rider rating filter works and how to see if it’s available to you.

-The new rider rating filter lets you set a minimum rider rating for your ride requests.
+The rider rating filter lets you set a minimum rider rating for your ride requests.
 You will only receive a ride request if the rider’s rating meets or exceeds the number that you set.

 For example, if you enable the rider rating filter and set the number at 4.7 or above, you won’t receive ride requests from any passenger with a rating below 4.7.